klwdesigns/klw_base/_posts/2019-10-23-the-purpose-of-fairy-tales.md

 ---
 ![](/assets/uploads/the-emperor-has-no-clothes-fairy_tales_and_stories_-andersen-_tegner-.png)

 "The Emperor's New Clothes" is a favorite of mine.
-Written by the Danish author Hans Christian Andersen, it demonstrates what (I believe) fiction should do: teach a truth about the human condition.
+Written by the Danish author Hans Christian Andersen, it demonstrates what fiction should do: teach a truth about the human condition.

 Fiction (good fiction!) usually penetrates the conscience better than direct truth.
-It's one reason, children should still have fairy tales read to them.
+It's one reason, I believe, children should still have fairy tales read to them.

 Of H.C.
 Andersen's tale, one critic wrote: